-- 1. Atlanta - a.
+- a.
 A major restructuring of the Bureau of Jewish Education has taken place, resulting in a new organization with a more clearly defined focus.
-The new director of the Jewish Educational Services, Janice Alper, was introduced. - A search is under way to find staff for the Council for Jewish Continuity. - c.
+The new director of the Jewish Educational Services, Janice Alper, was introduced. - b.
+A swandh is under way to find staff for the Council for Jewish Continuity. - c.
 The educators survey will be administered in October. - d.
 The Council for Jewish Continuity is now establishing task forces on the Israel experience, professional development, and Jewish education in the JCC. - e.
-An academic symposium with Hebrew University is scheduled on Jewish continuity and Jewish education for October 10, 1993.
+An accademic symposium with Hebrew University is scheduled on Jewish continuity and Jewish education for October 10, 1993.
 The main speakers will be Sergio Delapergola and Zev Mankowitz, the new director of the Melton Centre in Jerusalem.
-The audience will be rabbis, members of day school and congregation education boards, and all educators. - 2.
-Baltimore - a.
-A strategic plan was adopted in July.
-Included in its recommendations were the establishment of the Center for the Advancement of Jewish Education and the Committee on the Lead Communities Project, whose members are presently being identified and appointed. - b.
-The educators survey will be administered in early October. - c.
-A conference is scheduled for educators in the tri-state area. - Consideration is being given to working with the Senior Educators and Jerusalem Fellows programs for training senior personnel for Baltimore. - 3.
-Milwaukee - a.
-The staff and co-chairs of the Commission on Jewish Vision and Continuity serve as a comprehensive team.
-The organizational structure is in place and task forces are being established. - Milwaukee is working on ways to get committee buy-in to the concept of systemic change.
+The audience will be rabbis, members of day school and congregation education boards, and all educations.